Golf in Southern Idaho

 Pleasant Valley Golf Course

-This course is fun for everyone, from little ones who are just starting out to golf lovers still looking for that elusive hole-in-one.
+This course is fun for everyone.
+Even little ones who are just starting out to golf lovers still looking for that elusive hole-in-one.
 This 18-hole course has beautiful views of the South Hills and doesn’t believe in weekend pricing.

 Holes: 18, plus a driving range | Greens fees: $15-22

 There are many disc golf courses to choose from in the Southern Idaho region.
-The 21-hole course at Lake Walcott State Park, with its stately cottonwood trees and nice lawn, is considered to be one of the best disc golf courses in the state of Idaho.
+The course at Lake Walcott State Park, with its stately cottonwood trees and perfect lawn, is considered to be one of the best disc golf courses in the country.
 The city of Twin Falls has two 18-hole courses, one at the College of Southern Idaho and one in Rock Creek Canyon.
-Magic Mountain and Pomerelle have 18-hole courses up in the mountains, and then Buhl, Hazelton, Rupert and Burley all have 9-hole courses.
+Magic Mountain and Pomerelle have 18-hole courses up in the mountains.
+Buhl, Hazelton, Rupert and Burley all have 9-hole courses.

 Additional courses can be found at Sawtooth Elementary School and O’Leary Middle School in Twin Falls and Candlelight Park in Jerome.